-Introduction: Plato's "Euthyphro"
+Introduction: Plato's Euthyphro

-This essay is designed to examine Plato’s “Euthyphro,” and to discuss the ideas of piety which are presented through an elenchus between Socrates and Euthyphro.
-Throughout Plato's critique and review of philosophical dilemmas, it often seems as though he speaks through the voice of Socrates' himself.
+This essay is designed to examine Plato’s Euthyphro, and to discuss the ideas of piety that are presented through an elenchus between Socrates and Euthyphro.
+Throughout Plato's critique and review of philosophical dilemmas, it often seems as though he speaks through the voice of Socrates himself.
 A further example of Plato's thought experiments being verbalized by his muse, Socrates, is found in my analysis of Plato's Republic.
 What's important to realize is that the question of whether Socrates was a real character in history, or whether Socrates was a projection of Plato's mind bears little importance when analyzing Plato's overall work and thought experiments.
 So, without further ado, let's begin.

 I will begin my essay by stating what Socrates means when he refers to the ‘form’ of piety.
 Next, I will explain the difference between "the gods loving the pious because it is pious" and "the pious being pious because the gods love it".
 Third, I will discuss Euthyphro’s response to this question, and the problem Socrates finds with his response.
 After, I will examine the ‘what if,’ and consider what would have happened if Euthyphro would have chosen the other option that Socrates presented to him.
 Finally, I will give my opinion as to what I think the pious can be explained as.

 The Form of Piety and Holiness: Eidos